netxms/netxms-doc/admin/installation.rst

 Agent
 -----

   #.
-Download source archive (netxms-VERSION.tar.gz) from http://www.netxms.org/download/. *VERSION* is used in names instead of an actual version number.
+Download the source archive (netxms-VERSION.tar.gz) from https://www.netxms.org/download/. *VERSION* is used in names instead of an actual version number.
   #.
 Unpack the archive:

         :command:`tar zxvf netxms-VERSION.tar.gz`

   #.
-Change directory to netxms-VERSION and run configure script:
+Change directory to netxms-VERSION and run the configure script:

         :command:`cd netxms-VERSION`